kubernetes/enhancements/keps/sig-node/3545-improved-multi-numa-alignment/README.md

 ### Proposed Change

 We propose to
-- add a new flag in Kubelet called `TopologyManagerPolicyAlphaOptions` in the kubelet config or command line argument called `topology-manager-policy-options` which allows the user to specify the Topology Manager policy option.
+- add a new flag in Kubelet called `TopologyManagerPolicyOptions` in the kubelet config or command line argument called `topology-manager-policy-options` which allows the user to specify the Topology Manager policy option.
 - add a new topology manager option called `prefer-closest-numa-nodes`; if present, this option will enable further refinements of the existing `restricted` and `best-effort` policies, this option has no effect for `none` and `single-numa-node` policies.

 Best-effort or restricted policy chooses resources that will fit into the smallest number of NUMA nodes.